We Will Never Forget

 Who We Are

-2 for Seder is created by Pittsburgh Interfaith Evolution (PIE), a non-profit based on the idea that every American and Canadian Jew can and should be involved in pushing back against anti-semitism.
+Pittsburgh Interfaith Evolution is a non-profit based on the idea that every American and Canadian Jew can and should be involved in pushing back against anti-Semitism.
+Our main programs are 2 for Seder, the Take Action Newsletter and Singing in the Sukkah.
+Learn more about how building bridges across faiths makes a real impact.

 It’s our right as citizens and our honor to do our best to protect the next generation and our neighbors from hate.

-Marnie is the daughter-in-law of Joyce Fienberg, leads the 2 for Seder program and is president of PIE.
-She is a former Federal government contractor with more than 20 years’ experience with strategic communications, planning, strategy and culture change.
-Her past clients included Transportation Security Administration (TSA) and the National Aeronautics and Space Administration (NASA).
+Marnie is the daughter-in-law of Joyce Fienberg.
+She leads the 2 for Seder program.
+She is a former federal government contractor with more than 20 years’ experience with strategic communications, planning, strategy and culture change.
+Her past clients include the Department of Homeland Security (DHS) and the National Aeronautics and Space Administration (NASA).

-Since her mother-in law, Joyce Fienberg, was murdered at Tree of Life Synagogue in Pittsburgh, she has switched careers to focus on social action – fighting hate and anti-semitism at the grass-roots level.
-She is focusing on continuing this effort for 2020 as well as other projects to empower and encourage all groups to take a direct and positive stance against hate.
+In reaction to the Pittsburgh Shooting, she has switched careers to focus on social action – fighting hate and anti-Semitism at the grass-roots level.
+She is focusing on continuing this effort as well as other projects to empower and encourage all groups to take a direct and positive stance against hate.